-- 1. For years ABMS and its member boards have abused and continue to abuse their dominant position within the American medical community, receiving massive, illegally obtained revenue through anticompetitive means.
+- 1. For years ABMS and its member boards, including ABOS, have abused and continue to abuse their dominant position within the American medical community, receiving massive, illegally obtained revenue through anticompetitive means.
 Not only has their conduct been at the expense of physicians nationwide, it has sharply curtailed, if not eliminated, fair competition in the field of medical specialty certification maintenance. - 2.
-In addition to obtaining a license to practice medicine from the states in which they practice and other state-mandated requirements, physicians obtain one or more industry-specific certifications in a particular specialization within the field of medicine.
-This is called Initial Board Certification ("board certification" or "IBC").
+In addition to obtaining a license to practice medicine from the states in which they practice and other state-mandated requirements, physicians obtain one or more industry-specific certifications in a particular specialization within the field of

-Defendants include the American Board of Medical Specialties ("ABMS") and the following two certifying medical specialty boards that ABMS encompasses: the American Board of Anesthesiology ("ABA") and the American Board of Emergency Medicine ("ABEM").
-In addition to these two boards, ABMS also consists of 22 more certifying medical specialty boards that are also co-conspirators with defendants.
-These ABMS member boards include: the American Board of Obstetrics and Gynecology; the American Board of Dermatology; the American Board of Allergy and Immunology; the American Board of Colon and Rectal Surgery; the American Board of Family Medicine (a/k/a American Board of Family Practice); the American Board of Internal Medicine; the American Board of Medical Genetics and Genomics; the American Board of Neurological Surgery; the American Board of Nuclear Medicine; the American Board of Ophthalmology; the American Board of Orthopaedic Surgery; the American Board of Otolaryngology - Head and Neck Surgery; the American Board of Pathology; the American Board of Pediatrics; the American Board of Physical Medicine and Rehabilitation; the American Board of Plastic Surgery; the American Board of Preventive Medicine; the American Board of Psychiatry and Neurology; the American Board of Radiology; the American Board of Surgery; the American Board of Thoracic Surgery; and the American Board of Urology.
+Defendants include the American Board of Medical Specialties ("ABMS") and the following certifying medical specialty board that ABMS encompasses: the American Board of Orthopaedic Surgery ("ABOS").
+In addition to this board, ABMS also consists of 23 more certifying medical specialty boards that are also co-conspirators with defendants.
+These ABMS member boards include: the American Board of Obstetrics and Gynecology; the American Board of Dermatology; the American Board of Allergy and Immunology; the American Board of Colon and Rectal Surgery; the American Board of Family Medicine (a/k/a American Board of Family Practice); the American Board of Internal Medicine; the American Board of Medical Genetics and Genomics; the American Board of Neurological Surgery; the American Board of Nuclear Medicine; the American Board of Ophthalmology; the American Board of Anesthesiology; the American Board of Emergency Medicine; the American Board of

+Anesthesiology; the American Board of Ophthalmology; the American Board of Otolaryngology - Head and Neck Surgery; the American Board of Pathology; the American Board of Pediatrics; the American Board of Physical Medicine and Rehabilitation; the American Board of Plastic Surgery; the American Board of Preventive Medicine; the American Board of Psychiatry and Neurology; the American Board of Radiology; the American Board of Surgery; the American Board of Thoracic Surgery; and the American Board of Urology.
 ABMS and all of its member boards are collectively referred to herein as "ABMS."

-The purpose of IBC is to indicate that, beyond meeting state licensing requirements, a board certified doctor also has demonstrated the skill, knowledge and ability to practice the medical specialty for which he or she is certificated.
+27 28 board certified doctor also has demonstrated the skill, knowledge and ability to practice the medical specialty for which he or she is certificated.